8th Street Redesign

 How will these options affect Briarwood Commons Townhomes located on the North side of the street?

-jettabound7 asked almost 4 years ago
+jettabound7 asked over 4 years ago

 In all of the options the access points to Briarwood Commons will be maintained.